- Thematic Movie and TV Marathons

 International House has an 80-year history as a dynamic program center and residence housing over 400 undergraduates, graduate students, and interns from around the world.
 Residents in Booth House have the opportunity to take advantage of a wealth of exciting programming sponsored by International House as well as enjoy the many community spaces in the building including lounges, a large kitchen, and a beautiful inner courtyard.

-Located just to the west of Breckinridge House, on the north side of the Midway Plaisance.
+Located just to the west of the Metra (electric commuter train) station, on the north side of the Midway Plaisance.
 The Harper Quad is about a five minute walk.

 Thompson and Shorey: Mostly single rooms, a few doubles on co-ed floors; approximately 10’ X 12’.
 Community bathroom on each floor.